ArianRai/Documentation/Typescript.md

 ## Tuples and Enums

-A tuple is a special-cased array with known types at specific indexes.
+A tuple type is another sort of Array type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.

 ```typescript
 const myTuple: [string, number, string] = ['a', 6, 'c']